 How to buy the best cycling sunglasses

-The choice of lens colour doesn’t just come down to whether you’d rather look like Johnny Depp in Fear and Loathing in Las Vegas or Johnny Depp in real life.
-Like different classes in an old-school RPG, each colour gives away a particular power: yellow lens sunglasses up the contrast, making it easier to differentiate between road and sky on those all-too-abundant grey days; blue lenses reduce glare and stress on the eyes, and are useful in low light; and brown or amber lenses improve depth perception.
+The lens colour choice doesn’t just come down to whether you’d rather look like Johnny Depp in Fear and Loathing in Las Vegas or Johnny Depp in real life.
+Like different classes in an old-school RPG, each colour gives away a particular power: yellow lens sunglasses up the contrast, making it easier to differentiate between road and sky on those all-too-abundant grey days; blue lenses reduce glare and stress on the eyes and are useful in low light, and brown or amber lenses improve depth perception.

 Clear lenses, while not much cop in bright sunlight, are obviously better if you’re more of a night rider, as they’ll keep all that grit and other miscellaneous flying nastiness out of your eyes without rendering you legally blind.

 Photochromic lens sunglasses, finally, are the most exciting of the bunch.
-Their tint changes depending on the intensity of the light, just like Reactions lenses in everyday glasses, meaning you don’t have to pull over and change your specs when the sun vanishes behind, or comes out from, a cloud.
-You can just keep on truckin' (cycling).
+Their tint changes depending on the intensity of the light, just like Reactions lenses in everyday glasses, meaning you don’t have to pull over and change your specs when the sun vanishes behind or comes out from a cloud.
+You can keep on truckin' (cycling).

 What colour lens is best for cycling

 Despite what some hardcore cyclists might think, the colour of your lens does matter.
-Sure, most people go over the top when they design their own cycling sunglasses, making it a bit too colourful, but even if you aren't interested in getting fully customised shades, you might want to get one that has an amber or orange coloured lens for better visibility.
+Sure, most people go over the top when they design their own cycling sunglasses, making them a bit too colourful.
+Still, even if you aren't interested in getting fully customised shades, you might want to get one that has an amber or orange coloured lens for better visibility.

 Are polarised lenses good for cycling?

-If your cycle usual route is around a lake, you might want to bite the bullet and get polarised cycling lenses but especially if you live in an area where it rains a lot, non-polarised lens can come in handy when trying to avoid potholes covered in water.
+If your cycle usual route is around a lake, you might want to bite the bullet and get polarised cycling lenses.
+Still, especially if you live in an area where it rains a lot, a non-polarised lens can come in handy when trying to avoid potholes covered in water.